 Shed skins and faecal pellets are common indications of infestation.
 You may expect carpet beetles in larvae and adult forms.

-Make sure to check undistributed and dark locations like attics, baseboards, and air ducts.
+Check undistributed and dark locations like attics, baseboards, and air ducts.

 Vacuum Your Carpet

-You have to use dust or spray that is labeled to kill carpet beetles and carefully follow the instructions of the product.
+Use dust or spray that is labeled to kill carpet beetles and carefully follow the instructions of the product.

 Other than full carpet treatment, you can apply spot treatments in crevices and cracks.
 Add insect growth regulator (IGR) to standard insecticide during application.
 It acts as the birth control for beetles and prevents their reproduction.